SAP/spartacus-docs/_pages/contributing/unit-testing-guidelines.md

 expect(result).toBeFalsy();
 ```

 In the above, the assertion will be true even if the 'hasPage' function is never called (or does nothing).
-Instead, initialiaze the result variable to a value that will fail the assertions.
+Instead, initialize the result variable to a value that will fail the assertions.
 This way, we can be sure the action we are testing performed some processing.

 In the example below, the value _true_ will fail the assertion unless the process is called and provides the expected falsy result.